 Get To Know Me

 A graduate of Millersville University with a Bachelor of Arts in Multidisciplinary Studies- Applied Disability Studies and a minor in psychology, Jenna continued her education at Kutztown University where she graduated with a master's degree in school counseling.
 She is a resident of Wyomissing, Pennsylvania.
 Jenna is an avid volunteer with the National Alliance on Mental Illness (NAMI) and partners with multiple local chapters in Pennsylvania.
 She served as the President of the NAMI KU Club at her school and is a member of Chi Sigma Iota, the international counseling honor society.
 Jenna is an ambassador for the Peyton Heart Project which aims to raise awareness for teen suicide, bullying, and the stigma around mental illness by scattering handmade hearts with messages of hope wherever she travels.
 Jenna started baton twirling at age 4 and then joined color guard in 9th grade leading her to hold multiple regional, state, and national titles.
 Her love of crafting led her to start her own business, Sparkling Designs and Gifts, which she has been successfully running for 5 years.
-In November 2022, Jenna was crowned Miss Pennsylvania Collegiate USA 2023.
+In July 2024, Jenna was crowned Ms Pennsylvania Collegiate USA.

 My Mental Health Journey